 Article 3 – Retention of title

 3.2.
-Prior to the transfer of title, the buyer is not authorised to sell, supply or otherwise dispose, pledge and/or encumber the goods unless this is with the written permission of Airworks and in accordance with further terms and conditions to be specified, and in a way that is not in accordance with the buyer’s normal operations and the normal purpose of the goods.
+Prior to the transfer of title, the Buyer is not authorised to sell, supply or otherwise dispose, pledge and/or encumber the Item unless this is with the written permission of Airworks and in accordance with further terms and conditions to be specified, and in a way that is not in accordance with the Buyer’s normal operations and the normal purpose of the goods.

 3.3.
-Prior to the transfer of title the buyer is liable towards Airworks to act as a good (property) gestor for the Items and other additional goods supplied, and must therefore keep the goods in the same good and unaltered condition in which they have been supplied and keep them in accordance with the description on the Sales Contract up to the moment of valid transfer of title.
+Prior to the transfer of title the Buyer is liable towards Airworks to act as a good (property) gestor for the Items and other additional goods supplied, and must therefore keep the goods in the same good and unaltered condition in which they have been supplied and keep them in accordance with the description on the Agreement up to the moment of valid transfer of title.

 3.5.
-The buyer must always do all that may be reasonably expected of him to safeguard the Airworks’ property rights.
-If third parties place an attachment order on goods delivered under retention of title or if they wish to attach a right or have rights applied on these goods the buyer is obliged to notify Airworks of this immediately.
+The Buyer must always do all that may be reasonably expected of him to safeguard the Airworks’ property rights.
+If third parties place an attachment order on Item(s) delivered under retention of title or if they wish to attach a right or have rights applied on these goods the Buyer is obliged to notify Airworks of this immediately.

 3.6.
 At all times prior to the transfer of title, Airworks shall have access to the goods that it owns, wherever these may be located.

 3.7.
-As soon as a buyer fails to comply with one or more of its obligations towards Airworks or if Airworks assumes from a notification by and/or conduct on the part of the buyer that the buyer shall fail to meet an obligation all claims against the buyer shall be claimable immediately and in full and Airworks shall be authorised, without any further notification of default or legal intervention, to enforce its rights under its (retention of) title, including the immediate reclaiming on first request of all that has been bought.
-If in such an event the buyer retains the goods sold, irrespective of whether this is or is not unlawful, then Airworks can claim compensation for the time during which it does not have possession of the goods that are to be returned, such compensation being equal to the reasonable hire charge, without prejudice, if its damage amounts to more than this compensation, to its right to this additional amount.
-In any event, Airworks has at all times the authority to offset the amount owing by the buyer against (potential) amounts to be refunded, irrespective of that which is stipulated in Article 6:217 of the Netherlands Civil Code et seq.
+As soon as a Buyer fails to comply with one or more of its obligations towards Airworks or if Airworks assumes from a notification by and/or conduct on the part of the Buyer that the Buyer shall fail to meet an obligation all claims against the Buyer shall be claimable immediately and in full and Airworks shall be authorised, without any further notification of default or legal intervention, to enforce its rights under its (retention of) title, including the immediate reclaiming on first request of all that has been bought.
+If in such an event the Buyer retains the goods sold, irrespective of whether this is or is not unlawful, then Airworks can claim compensation for the time during which it does not have possession of the goods that are to be returned, such compensation being equal to the reasonable hire charge, without prejudice, if its damage amounts to more than this compensation, to its right to this additional amount.
+In any event, Airworks has at all times the authority to offset the amount owing by the Buyer against (potential) amounts to be refunded, irrespective of that which is stipulated in Article 6:217 DCC up and until 6:141 DCC.

 3.8.
-In the event that Airworks wishes to exercise its property rights specified in this Article, the buyer herewith gives its unconditional and irrevocable permission to Airworks and to third parties designated by Airworks to enter all locations in which the property of Airworks is located and to remove the said property.
+In the event that Airworks wishes to exercise its property rights specified in this Article, the Buyer herewith gives its unconditional and irrevocable permission to Airworks and to third parties designated by Airworks to enter all locations in which the Item(s) of Airworks is/are located and to remove the said property.

 Article 4 – Inspection and complaints

 4.3.
 A possible deviation regarding minor points in respect of the Item compared to images, drawings, specifications and other documentation on the website forms no grounds for complaints.
-If a complaint only relates to a part of the Contract this cannot result in cancellation/termination of the entire Contract, unless the Contract has to be deemed to be unfit as a whole.
+If a complaint only relates to a part of the Agreement this cannot result in cancellation/termination of the entire Agreement, unless the Agreement has to be deemed to be unfit as a whole.

 Article 5 – Delivery times

 5.1 The stated delivery times are applicable as a guide and in such cases only as an approximation.
-Unless agreed specifically otherwise in writing, Airworks provides no guarantee whatsoever in respect of the agreed delivery times and a non-timely delivery shall provide the buyer with no right to compensation, no right to dissolve the Contract or right to fail to meet any obligation towards Airworks.
+Airworks will strive to deliver the Item within the agreed delivery time, but Airworks provides no guarantee whatsoever in respect of the agreed delivery times Unless agreed specifically otherwise in writing.
+A non-timely delivery shall provide the Buyer with (i) no right to compensation, (ii) no right to dissolve the Agreement or (iii) right to fail to meet any obligation towards Airworks.

 5.2 The delivery times stated by Airworks are only applicable to deliveries from stock and are approximate delivery times.
-The delivery time is based on the working conditions applicable at the time the Contract is entered into and on the timely delivery of products to the buyer.
+The delivery time is based on the working conditions applicable at the time the Agreement is entered into and on the timely delivery of products to the Buyer.
 If delays arise as a result of a change in the working conditions referred to or because products ordered in a timely manner from third parties are not delivered in a timely manner the delivery time shall be extended insofar as reasonable by the duration of the delay.
-A reasonable transgression of the original agreed delivery time,

 6.1.
-The risk of loss of or damage to the delivered Items and/or goods that are the subject of the Contract shall transfer to the buyer at the moment at which they have been legally and/or actually delivered to the buyer and have thus come under the control of the buyer or third parties designated by the buyer.
+The risk of loss of or damage to the delivered Items shall transfer to the Buyer at the moment at which they have been legally and/or actually delivered to the Buyer and have thus come under the control of the Buyer or third parties designated by the Buyer.

 6.2.
-The buyer is liable for all damage to the Items and the other goods that arises through the failure of the buyer to comply with one or more of his obligations under the Contract, in any event up to the moment at which title has formally transferred to the buyer in accordance with that which is stipulated in Article 3 of these Terms and Conditions.
+The Buyer is liable for all damage to the Items and the other goods that arises through the failure of the Buyer to comply with one or more of his obligations under the Agreement, in any event up to the moment at which title has formally transferred to the Buyer in accordance with that which is stipulated in Article 3 of these Terms and Conditions.
 All damage is assumed to have arisen as a result of that.

 Article 7 – Force majeure

 7.3.
-If Airworks invokes force majeure then this shall not deprive the Other Party from the right to terminate the Contract if the force majeure results in delivery later than 30 days.
+If Airworks invokes force majeure then this shall not deprive the Buyer from the right to terminate the Agreement if the force majeure results in delivery later than 30 days.

 7.4.
-During the period of force majeure, the parties can suspend the obligations under the Contract without the parties being held mutually liable for any form of compensation in relation to the Contract.
-If this period lasts longer than two months each of the parties shall be entitled to terminate the Contract without legal intervention with immediate effect by means of registered letter and without any obligation to pay compensation to the other party.
+During the period of force majeure, the parties can suspend the obligations under the Agreement without the parties being held mutually liable for any form of compensation in relation to the Agreement.
+If this period lasts longer than two months each of the parties shall be entitled to terminate the Agreement without legal intervention with immediate effect by means of registered letter and without any obligation to pay compensation to the Buyer.

 Article 8 – Airworks liability

 8.1.
-Airworks is not liable for damage of any kind whatsoever that arises as a result of a failure by the buyer to observe one or more obligations under the Contract, or because Airworks has assumed information issued by or on behalf of the buyer that is incorrect and/or incomplete.
-Nor is Airworks liable for damage of any kind whatsoever that arises as a consequence of force majeure as referred to in Article 7 of these Terms and Conditions.
+Airworks is not liable for damage of any kind whatsoever that arises as a result of a failure by the Buyer to observe one or more obligations under the Agreement, or because Airworks has assumed information issued by or on behalf of the Buyer

 8.2.
 Insofar as Airworks can be held liable for any type of damage the liability on the part of Airworks shall be limited to a maximum of 1 x the value of the invoice for the instruction and/or order, at any rate to that element of the instruction / order to which the liability relates.
 The liability of Airworks is, in any event, always limited to the amount paid out by its insurer in the relevant case, irrespective of whether the invoice value for the instruction/order exceeds this amount.

 8.4.
-Airworks excludes liability for indirect damage, including consequential loss, loss of profit, lost savings and loss caused by business stoppage.
+Airworks excludes liability for indirect damage, including but not limited to consequential loss, loss of profit, lost savings and loss caused